 Seem far fetched?
 Not really.
 The technology is already in place and being used; with decisions on who to restrict from what done at a very local level; staffers in city hall.
 And, potentially with restrictions based on information you shared with Google by sending your tax or financial information to or from Gmail or Microsoft email accounts unencrypted.

 We are in a new era where your behavior can be controlled by your information profile.
 Geofencing is just the start.

-Think twice about sending your private information unencrypted – that information may soon be used soon to do more than price discriminate.
+Think twice about sending your private information unencrypted – that information may soon be used to do more than price discrimination

 RMail email encryption is free to use in a base plan, so there are no barriers to getting started and installing RMail into your, and your staff’s, Microsoft Outlook or Gmail user interface.

 May 13, 2022